eBay/bascomtask/README.md

     }
 ```
 The above makes calls to _get()_ and _complete()_, which are default utility methods defined in _TaskInterface_
 for getting and setting values from/to CompletableFutures.
-These are examples of convenience methods whose
-use is optional.
+Their use is optional.

 With the above task definitions in place, we can wire them together like this: